Friday, June 13, 2008

 YouTube is a compilation of videos and movies made available to everybody.
 This site is important as it enable people to comment on videos, upload news videos and view videos and movies for free.
 Copyright infringement and unethical videos have been connected

 to this site however.
 Jason (2007) explains that although appearing otherwise, YouTube is very useful.
 It allows politicians a free haven to campaign to the You Tube site mass audience.
-Audiences are also able to
+Audiences are also able to gain insight to these politicians’ agendas.

 Google Spam Blocker Logo